 His laboratory studies RNA silencing pathways in eukaryotes, including the RNA interference (RNAi), microRNA, and PIWI-interacting RNA pathways.
 His laboratory’s work has help explain how these pathways produce small silencing RNAs and how those small RNAs repress the expression of genes, transposons, and viruses.
 He and his collaborators seek to use these insights to design therapies for human diseases, including Huntington’s disease.

-A 2000 Pew Scholar in Biomedical Sciences, Zamore was a 2002 W. M. Keck Distinguished Young Scholar in Medical Research and in July 2008 became a Howard Hughes Medical Institute Investigator.
-The author of numerous high-impact papers in molecular biology and genetics, Zamore was the 2009 recipient of the ASBMB Schering-Plough Award.
-He is also a co-founder of Alnylam Pharmaceuticals, a biotechnology company dedicated to the development of small RNA therapies for human disease.
-Zamore and his coworkers have played a role in nearly all of the major breakthroughs in the study of RNA silencing.
+A 2000 Pew Scholar in Biomedical Sciences, Phil Zamore was a 2002 W. M. Keck Distinguished Young Scholar in Medical Research and in July 2008 became a Howard Hughes Medical Institute Investigator.
+The author of numerous high-impact papers in molecular biology and genetics, Phil Zamore was the 2009 recipient of the ASBMB Schering-Plough Award.
+He is also a co-founder of Alnylam Pharmaceuticals, a biotechnology company dedicated to the development of small RNA therapies for human disease and co-founder of Voyager Therapeutics, a gene therapy company developing life-changing treatments for fatal and debilitating diseases of the central nervous system (CNS).
+Phil Zamore and his coworkers have played a role in nearly all of the major breakthroughs in the study of RNA silencing.